JKutt/transformers_segmentation/courses/deepMag/report/document.md

 Where $C = \frac{\mu_0 \Delta x \Delta y \Delta z}{4\pi}$.

 When performing the frequency domain multiplication the data are shifted in the original domain to ensure the zero frequency is in the center.
 This is done by applying the common operator `fftshift` found in most scientific packages (<wiki:Discrete_Fourier_transform>).
-This ensures that the mathematical operations in the frequency domain are applied appropriately returning the equivalent of the the original matrix cross-multiplication. `fftshift` essentially swaps the quadrants seen in [](#fftshift) transforming to zero frequency centered data in the Fourier domain.
+This ensures that the mathematical operations in the frequency domain are applied appropriately returning the equivalent of the the original matrix cross-multiplication. `fftshift` essentially swaps the quadrants transforming to zero frequency centered data in the Fourier domain ([](#fftshift)).

 ```{figure} ./figures/fftshift.png
 :height: 400px